Treaty of Senlis: Contents

 By the Treaty of Senlis, all hostilities between France and the Habsburgs were officially over.
-Most of the disputed territories of the Margaret's dowry (counties of Burgundy, Artois, Charolais and some other minor territories) were returned to Habsburgs and relinquished to her brother Philip the Handsome.
+Most of the disputed territories of the Margaret's dowry (the Counties of Burgundy, Artois, Charolais and some other minor territories) were returned to Habsburgs and relinquished to her brother Philip the Handsome.

-The Duchy of Burgundy (with capital Dijon, not to be confused with the Free County of Burgundy with capital Dole), which was seized by France since 1477, remained in French hands.
+The Duchy of Burgundy (whose capital was Dijon, not to be confused with the Free County of Burgundy, whose capital was Dole), which was seized by France since 1477, remained in French hands.

 The Treaty of Senlis had 48 articles, called "items":

 Returning to Habsburg feudal possession, Artois and Flanders were in time detached from the French formal suzerainty and officially annexed into the Holy Roman Empire.
-However, France was still able to retain powerful legal claims and outposts in both provinces, until the final settlements in 1526 and 1529.
+However, France still retained powerful legal claims and outposts in both provinces until the final settlements in 1526 and 1529.